Thelymitra occidentalis: Taxonomy and naming

 Thelymitra occidentalis was first formally described in 2001 by Jeff Jeanes and the description was published in Muelleria from a specimen collected near Cranbrook.
 The specific epithet (occidentalis) is a Latin word meaning "western" referring to the distribution of this species compared to the similar T. azurea.

 Distribution and habitat

-The western azure sun orchid grows in heath and woodland, often near rock outcrops and near winter-wet depressions.
+Western azure sun orchid grows in heath and woodland, often near rock outcrops and near winter-wet depressions.
 It is found between Cranbrook in Western Australia and Eyre in South Australia.
 It has also been recorded on the Eyre Peninsula in South Australia.

-Conservation
+Conservation status

-Thelymitra latiloba is classified as "not threatened" in Western Australia by the Western Australian Government Department of Parks and Wildlife.
+Thelymitra occidentalis is classified as "not threatened" in Western Australia by the Western Australian Government Department of Parks and Wildlife.